Legacy Asset Locator Give Your Family a Map, Not a Mess

 Without meaning to, we leave the people we love blind to the accounts, policies, and assets we’ve built up — where to find them and how to access them.
-Give them a map, not a mess.

 The Legacy Asset Locator ensures the right people have the right information they need to act at the right time - during incapacitation or after death.